Fen-W/Final-Msc-GitHub-/README.md

 Every answer and its additional information is stored in the audit logs.

 The scripts in the `Testing` folder are used to identify possible sources of inconsistency, such as errors in figure descriptions, differences between database builds and retrieval bias towards longer documents.

+# Environment and Requirements

+## Python

+Everything to run the system is in `requirements.txt`:

+    chromadb
+    ollama
+    openai
+    langgraph
+    rank-bm25
+    pymupdf / pymupdf4llm
+    langchain-text-splitters
+    openpyxl
+    python-docx
+    pandas / numpy

+Install them into a fresh virtual environment before anything is ran

+    python -m venv venv
+    source venv/bin/activate
+    pip install -r requirements.txt

+## Ollama (local models)

+The build and System 1 both run locally through Ollama, not through an API:

+- `qwen2.5vl` — the vision model used for fig captions
+- `bge-m3` — the embeddings used store and search passages
+- `llama3.1` — system 1s model

+Ollama needs to be installed and running, with these three models pulled, before `database_build_v5.py` or System 1 will work

+    ollama pull qwen2.5vl
+    ollama pull bge-m3
+    ollama pull llama3.1

+## OpenAI API

+Systems 2, 3 and 4 all call GPT-4.1.
+An OpenAI API key needs to be in place in the environment for these to you can add this to the top of each script.

+## Note on paths

+Some scripts (including `database_build_v5.py`) currently point at fixed folder on my desk top.
+They will need to be updated to match wherever this repository is run from in oder to get everything to link up together.
+All the but all the files needed are in the repository.
+It's just the paths inside a few scripts that need changing for full reproducibility.

+## Running it in order

+1. Set up the environment and models above.
+2. Run `database_build_v5.py` once to build the vector database.
+3. Run `run_questions.py`, pointing it at whichever system you want to test.
+4. Run the scripts in `Testing/` against the build and the outputs to check for faults.